CRO Strategy Beginner

 Social Proof

-The most powerful trust signals.
+The most powerful category of trust signals.
 Reviews, ratings, testimonials, and customer counts all transfer credibility from existing customers to prospective ones.

-• Specific testimonials with name, photo, role, and measurable result
+• Specific named testimonials: Full name, photo, role, company, and measurable result

 Security & Safety

-Reduces the perceived risk of sharing information or making a payment.
+Reduces the perceived risk of sharing information or completing a payment.

 Credentials & Authority